 50. Globetrottergirls.com: Currently in Berlin (though this will probably have changed by the time you read this), Globetrotter Girls is Dani and Jess – a couple who met on the road in 2006 and have have been travelling the world since breaking free from corporate life in 2010.
 On Globetrottergirls they share their combined passion for ‘slow travel’ which includess the good, a little bad, and sprinklings of the ugly…

-Editor’s Note: When you start doing some research into travel blogs you will be astounded by the sheer amount of high quality websites out there.
+Editor’s Note: When you start doing some research into travel blogs you will be astounded by the sheer amount of high quality websites out there as well as some not-so-lovely ones.
 With that being said, it becomes apparent that we’ve missed thousands in the list above.
 In light of this admission we’re always on the lookout for more Internet wanderlust so please share your (online) world with us in the comments below.